resist-js/resist/packages/@resist.js/go/templates/default/docs/en-US/PROJECT_CHARTER.md

 ## Section 2: Relationship with OpenJS Foundation CPC

 Technical leadership for the projects within the [OpenJS Foundation][openjs foundation] is delegated to the projects through their project charters by the [OpenJS Foundation Cross-Project Council](https://openjsf.org/about/governance/) (CPC).
-In the case of the resist.js project, it is delegated to the [Collaborators](README.md#team).
+In the case of the ~APP_NAME~ project, it is delegated to the [Collaborators](README.md#team).
 The OpenJS Foundation's business leadership is the Board of Directors (the "Board").

-This resist.js Charter reflects a carefully constructed balanced role for the Collaborators and the CPC in the governance of the OpenJS Foundation.
+This ~APP_NAME~ Charter reflects a carefully constructed balanced role for the Collaborators and the CPC in the governance of the OpenJS Foundation.
 The charter amendment process is for the Collaborators to propose change using simple majority of the full Organization, the proposed changes being subject to review and approval by the CPC.
 The CPC may additionally make amendments to the Collaborators charter at any time, though the CPC will not interfere with day-to-day discussions, votes or meetings of the Organization.

 ### 2.1 Other Formal Project Relationships